mkyleUD/Caviness-HPC-Intro/_episodes/06-paraellel-job.md

 * How good is the value for &#960;?
 * How much memory did it need?
 * How much of that memory was used on each node?

-> ## What if we change the amount of nodes or ntasks?
+> ## What if we change the number of nodes or ntasks?
 >
-> What happens to the run time of the script when we increase of decrease the amount of nodes or ntasks
+> What happens to the run time of the script when we increase of decrease the number of nodes or ntasks
 > we request when running this script?
 > Give it a try!
 Changes to the number of cores need to be changes in both `openmpi.qs` and
 > `pi-mpi.py`.